core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 This specification supports two approaches for encoding identityref, a SID as defined in {{-core-sid}} or a name as defined in {{I-D.ietf-netmod-yang-json}} section 6.8.

-### SIDs as identityref
+### SIDs as identityref {#identityref-with-sid}

 SIDs are globally unique and may be used as identityref.
 This approach is both compact and simple to implement.
 When SIDs are used, identityref MUST be encoded using a CBOR unsigned integer data item (major type 0) and set to a SID allocated from a registered SID range.

-The following example shows the encoding of leaf 'type' set to the value 'iana-if-type:ethernetCsmacd'.
-We assume that this identity is assigned to SID 1180.
+The following example shows the encoding of leaf 'type' set to the value 'iana-if-type:ethernetCsmacd' (SID 1180).

 Definition example from {{RFC7317}}: